-Every Brasenose bedroom has a wired network socket giving secure high-speed (1,000Mb/s) access to the Internet.
-WiFi services are available in around 98% of College rooms and all public spaces.
+Every Brasenose bedroom has a wired network socket giving high speed access (1,000Mb/s) to the Internet.
+WiFi services are available in around 98% of college rooms and all public spaces.
 For students in a bedroom with poorer WiFi coverage, the College ICT Office can loan a personal wireless access point free of charge for their room to supplement the wireless service.
 There are several computer rooms and printers available for students to use.
-The University also provides all students with free access to Microsoft Office 365 products (e.g. Word, Excel, Outlook etc.) including up to 5 terabytes of cloud-based storage on Microsoft OneDrive, plus many other useful tools like Anti-Virus and VPN.
+The University also provides all students with free access to Microsoft Office 365 products (e.g. Word, Excel, Outlook etc.) and many other useful tools like Anti-Virus and VPN.
 The College has a dedicated ICT team that is also able to help students with any problems they have with their devices or accessing services.